Yangshuo Guangxi, China Travel Guide

 Breakfast: 7:00-9:00 AM (noodles, congee).
 Lunch: 12:00-2:00 PM.
 Dinner: 6:00-9:00 PM, with West Street restaurants open later.

 Yangshuo’s most famous dish.
-Fresh local carp stewed in a rich broth with local beer, tomatoes, chili, and spices.
+Fresh local carp stewed in a rich broth with local beer, tomatoes, chili, and seasonings.
 The beer contributes an unique depth of flavor and tenderizes the fish.
 Found widely in Yangshuo restaurants, especially on West Street.

 While originating from nearby Guilin, this staple is widely consumed in Yangshuo.
 It consists of thin rice noodles served in a savory broth with toppings like marinated meat, fried peanuts, pickled bamboo shoots, and spring onions.